SachinVin/citra_android/README.md

 ### Device Requirements
 * OS
   * Android (5.0 Lollipop or higher).
+  * ROM must have ability to run 64-bit code, A cross compiled 64-bit OS (such as an unnoficial ROMs for the Motorola g5/s/+ are not supported.)
 * Processor
   * A processor with support for either ARMv8 or x86-64; 32-bit processors (ARMv7, x86) are not supported by Citra.
+  * a high end processor is required for "good" performance.
+KEEP IN MIND this emulator is in its development stage... if you dont know what that means, it means come back in a year or two with better hardware.
 * Graphics
   * A graphics processor that supports OpenGL ES 3.2 or higher.